SergeantWiley/ChessNet/README.md

 board = chess.Board() # Create a python-chess game engine
 board_states = []
 ```
-Then running a for loop to interate over moves, we update the board state and then return the board state and we append that to the board state.
+Then running a for loop to interate over moves, we update the board state and then return the board state and we append that to the board state tensor.
 ```python
 for move in moves:
     update_board(board, move)